 - Add the champagne/prosecco/cava/crémant/sparkling wine (whatever you’re using) — and let the bubbles do the work.
 The wine will pick up enough of the cherry syrup to color these easy holiday cocktails and still leave a bit of richness at the bottom (for later).

 See how the Bloody Champagne Bellini actually layers itself?
-These red cocktails are very sippable Halloween drink with a bit of whimsy — especially if you stage your cherries like I did in spooky skeleton hand.
+These red cocktails are very sippable Halloween drink with a bit of whimsy.
+For fun, stage the cherries in spooky skeleton hand.
 I think my curmudgeonly ways are over.

 Bloody Champagne Bellini